LearnersGuild/curriculum-app/modules/3-2-1-Contacts/README.md

-addContacts function (bulk add) provide a set of contacts for them require them to print contacts in a nice grid
+addContacts function (bulk add) provide a set of contacts for them require them to print contacts in a nice grid suggest whether to sort when adding or sort when printing

 ```
 Name  |  Address     |